FedER: Federated Learning through Experience Replay and Privacy-Preserving Data Synthesis: Method

 In practice, given a batch of real samples $\left\{ \xx_1^{(r)}, \xx_2^{(r)}, \dots, \xx_b^{(r)} \right\}$ and a batch of synthetic samples $\left\{ \xx_1^{(s)}, \xx_2^{(s)}, \dots, \xx_b^{(s)} \right\}$, the privacy-preserving loss term is computed as:

 where $d_L$ is the LPIPS distance.
 Note that, in this formulation, we ignore the $\yy$ targets associated to each $\xx$: we want to prevent the model from generating near-duplicates of real samples in general, regardless of class correspondence.
 Also, we intentionally employ a pairwise metric on samples, rather than an aggregated metric such as Fr\^echet Inception Distance~\cite{heusel2017gans}, since we want to prevent similarity between samples, not between distributions, which would conflict with the GAN objective.
-The combined effect of the three loss terms --- $\lL_D$, $\lL_G$, $\lL_\text{PP}$ --- pushes the generator to explore the sample space to match the dataset distribution, while ``avoiding'' latent space mappings that would project to actual real samples.